 Restricted Amounts.
 There are additional restrictions placed on hardship distributions from certain accounts (referred to as "Restricted Accounts").
-Restricted Accounts include your elective deferrals and any qualified nonelective contributions.
+Restricted Accounts include your elective deferrals, matching Contributions invested in custodial accounts, nonelective contributions invested in custodial accounts and any qualified nonelective contributions.
 Generally, the only amounts that can be distributed to you from these Restricted Accounts are your elective deferrals (earnings on your elective deferrals cannot be withdrawn for a hardship).
 Ask the Plan Administrator if you need further details.